Honestly, I don’t sweat that much.

-Since I started my *real* journey toward better health from the inside out AND the outside in, I’ve been going through all of my products and eliminating toxic ingredients…things that are bad for me and the environment.
-Here is a simple, easy read regarding deodorant and antiperspirant (which I will never use again).
-I looked at the label on my deodorant at home and was shocked.
+Since I started my *real* journey toward better health from the inside out AND the outside in, I’ve been going through all of my products and eliminating toxic ingredients…things that are bad for me and bad for the environment.
+I looked at the label on my conventional deodorant at home and was shocked.
 It was jam packed full of nasty, harmful ingredients.
-It’s pretty scary, really.
+It was pretty scary, really.

 Many deodorants (even those that claim to be “all-natural”) contain aluminum &/or aluminum derivatives (as these serve as an antiperspirant…which we do NOT want).
 This has been linked to Alzheimer’s disease and a host of other horrific health concerns.
 Parabens are in many deodorants…also downright despicable.
 Read this post I wrote a while back to learn more about parabens.

 Sooooo, off I went to create my own homemade DIY deodorant recipe.

 It had to be effective, yet gentle, and (of course) non-toxic.
 Now, I know what you might be thinking…

 Yeah, and there are already about a million other homemade deodorant recipes out there.

 Yup, there sure are.
 But now, there are one million and ONE.
 Hehe.

 I am proud of this homemade deodorant recipe creation because it contains a few ingredients you may not typically see in deodorants and I’m not really sure why!